 - The programme includes the traditional concepts, principles and techniques of software development, databases and information systems but applies these within the context of engineering large and complex systems.

 - Through our industrial links, we have also developed a program structure to provide students with the latest skills along with an appreciation of the demands of industry.
+Our graduates have excellent employment prospects in the computing, teaching, lecturing and ICT industry, as well as in other areas of the economy.
+Recent statistics show that the vast majority are following their chosen career paths within six months of graduating.

 Graduates would seek positions in application development, business systems analysis, database development and administration, information systems consultancy and management, etc.